5 things Donald Trump told Brits about Britain

 Farage has also made controversial remarks about the royal family.
 During a 2019 speech in Australia, he described the late Queen Mother as an “overweight, chain-smoking gin drinker” and mocked Prince Harry as “the prince of wokeness,” which he blamed on the influence of the duchess.

-3. Queen Elizabeth II is a great woman and Princes Charles isn’t boring.
+3. Queen Elizabeth II is a great person and Princes Charles isn’t boring.

-Trump said that Queen Elizabeth II is a “great, wonderful woman.”
+Trump said that Queen Elizabeth II is a “historic person.”
 He spoke about how his mother, who was Scottish, had “great respect and love” for the British monarch, and said that he did, too.
-He said that, during one visit to Windsor Castle, he was scheduled to have tea with the queen for 30 minutes but instead “I spent much more than an hour … she liked it and I liked it, I’m not going to be rude.”
+He said that during one visit to Windsor Castle, he was scheduled to have tea with the queen for 30 minutes but instead “I spent much more than an hour. . . .
+She liked it and I liked it, I’m not going to be rude.”
 He did not mention how, during the same visit, he was accused of disrespecting the queen when he walked in front of her at Windsor Castle when the two were inspecting troops.
 By walking in front of her, he breached protocol, causing a stir on social media.

-He also denied reports that he was bored when he met Prince Charles, the queen’s son and heir.
+He also denied reports that he was bored when he met Prince Charles, the queen’s son and heir, during a meeting on his 2019 state visit to the U.K.

 “I wasn’t bored, I like Charles,” Trump said.
 “He’s an environmentalist.
 He talked about the environment most of the meeting, which was fine.”